Proportional reasoning: In mathematics and physics

 In mathematics and in physics, proportionality is a mathematical relation between two quantities; it can be expressed as an equality of two ratios:

 Functionally, proportionality can be a relationship between variables in a mathematical equation.
 For example, given the following equation for the force of gravity (according to Newton):

 the force of gravity between two masses is directly proportional to the product of the two masses and inversely proportional to the square of the distance between the two masses.

 Intellectual development

 In Piaget's model of intellectual development, the fourth and final stage is the formal operational stage.
-In the classic book “The Growth of Logical Thinking from Childhood to Adolescence” by Jean Piaget and Barbel Inhelder formal operational reasoning takes many forms, including propositional reasoning, deductive logic, separation and control of variables, combinatorial reasoning, and proportional reasoning.
+In the classic book "The Growth of Logical Thinking from Childhood to Adolescence" by Jean Piaget and Bärbel Inhelder formal operational reasoning takes many forms, including propositional reasoning, deductive logic, separation and control of variables, combinatorial reasoning, and proportional reasoning.
 Robert Karplus, a science educator in the 1960s and 1970s, investigated all these forms of reasoning in adolescents & adults.
 Mr. Tall-Mr.Short was one of his studies.